“Bucket list” — a list of the things we want to do before we kick the bucket.

 I came over and rode the coaster at Palisades Amusement Park, after dark

-I road all the roller coasters at Six Flags Great Adventure in New Jersey
+I rode all the roller coasters at Six Flags Great Adventure in New Jersey

 I’ve been scared nearly out of my skin at Six Flags Magic Mountain in California